 That’s what it means to build themes with intent.
 A site’s required functionality should be the driving force behind its development.

 If a theme is being built for a client, the only options they should have are the options that the client needs.
+For example, an excellent guide to wp restaurant themes would help to build a custom website for a client in food industry.
 That’s easy to understand.

 However, if a theme is being built for mass distribution, its intent should be reflected through its design.
 From there, options can be built in support of that original intent.